Apply to Our Graduate Program

 - Three letters of reference must be submitted on the student's behalf, directly to the Folk Studies director by the letter writers

 - An application for a graduate assistantship (required only for those who want to be considered for assistantship funding)

 We have a rolling admissions system (you can apply anytime), but it is best to apply earlier rather than later.
-In order to receive full consideration for graduate assistantship funding, we recommend that you submit all application materials by March 1 prior to the fall in which you hope to begin.
-Please contact the program director if you are interested in applying after this date, as opportunities may be available.
-While the program is designed to work best for students beginning in the fall, we do allow new graduate students to start in the spring.
+In order to receive full consideration for graduate assistantship funding, we recommend that you submit all application materials by February 1 prior to the fall in which you hope to begin.
+Applications are welcome after that date, but please contact the program director if you are interested in applying for a graduate assistantship position after this date, as opportunities may or may not be available.
+While the program is designed for students to begin in a fall co-hort, we also welcome applicants who would like to to start in the spring.